argonne-lcf/ai-testbed-userdocs/docs/cerebras/Example-Programs.md

 ========

 ### Example Programs
-Follow the instructions in the tensorflow quickstart to train, evaluate and validate the fc\_mnist tensorflow estimator example.
+Follow the instructions in the TensorFlow quickstart to train, evaluate and validate the fc\_mnist TensorFlow estimator example.
 This model is a couple of fully connected layers plus dropout and RELU.
 TODO need a pointer to a mirror of the current Cerebras public documentation

 <table>